$e^+ e^- \to \mu^+ \mu^-$ in the Asymptotically Safe Standard Model: Acknowledgements

 \section{Acknowledgements}

 We thank T.~Denz and M.~Yamada for discussions and T. Denz for technical support on V{ ERT}EX{ PAND}.
-MR acknowledges support by the Science and Technology Facilities Council under the Consolidated Grant ST/X000796/1 and the Ernest Rutherford Fellowship ST/Z510282/1.
+M.R. acknowledges support by the Science and Technology Facilities Council under the Consolidated Grant No. ST/X000796/1 and the Ernest Rutherford Fellowship No. ST/Z510282/1.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster) and the Collaborative Research Centre SFB 1225 (ISOQUANT).